Warm weather is here in Canada and other parts of the world, hopefully for a few months.

 Final Thoughts

 These precautions will ensure that you can entertain and enjoy your company in the backyard or around the pool.
 No one wants to end their afternoon or evening fun by discovering a break-in has occurred.
-And of course, we all think “it won’t happen to us.”
-Better to take the extra precautions.
+And of course, we all think “It won’t happen to us.”
+Better to take extra precautions.

-Remember, if you find you are the victim of a break-in, report it immediately to the police and to your home insurance company.
+Remember, if you find you are the victim of a break-in, report it immediately to the police and your home insurance company.